-In addition to direct legal services, ECLC actively engages in law reform and undertakes community development to educate and empower clients, workers and the general community.
-ECLC raises awareness of legal issues and provides education through projects and partnerships, workshops, media, events and publications.
+In addition to direct legal services, ECLC actively engages in law reform and undertakes community development to educate and empower people in the community.

 Eastern Community Legal Centre is committed to reform that achieves equality and social justice within the legal system for communities and people experiencing disadvantage.